yds12/agl/README.md

 ## Compiling and Installing AGL

-First, install the dependencies (all development versions): the
+First, install the dependencies (SDL development files): the
 base SDL library (the first version, not SDL 2), SDL mixer, SDL ttf and SDL image.
-In Ubuntu 16.04, type this:
+In Ubuntu 16.04, for example, you can type this:

 ```
 sudo apt-get install libsdl1.2-dev